tomasstolker/species/docs/configuration.rst

          >>> import os
          >>> os.getcwd()

-The workflow with *species* is now initiated with :class:`~species.core.setup.SpeciesInit`:
+The workflow with *species* can now be initiated with the :class:`~species.core.setup.SpeciesInit` class:

 .. code-block:: python

    >>> import species
    >>> species.SpeciesInit()

-A configuration file with default values is automatically created when `species` is initiated and the configuration file is not present in the working folder.
+Alternatively, a configuration file with default values is automatically created when `species` is initiated and the configuration file is not present in the working folder.

 .. tip::
    The same `data_folder` can be used in multiple configuration files.
 In this way, the data is only downloaded once and easily reused by a new instance of :class:`~species.core.setup.SpeciesInit`.
 Also the HDF5 database can be reused by simply including the same `database` in the configuration file.